-Safe Life Teachers work in a variety of community settings with individuals, who have developmental disabilities and/or autism, to deliver personal safety, abuse awareness, healthy relationship lessons.
+Safe Life Teachers work remotely, in a variety of community settings, or in an in-person/online hybrid situation, to deliver lessons of the Safe Life Project, serving individuals who have disabilities, including autism.
 Classes generally serve 8-12 students, or in special cases, may be conducted in 1:1 settings (one teacher and one student).
-Lessons are usually team taught (two teachers per class) on a predetermined schedule, with one class being taught each week over a 12-week period.
+Lessons are usually team-taught (two teachers per class) on a predetermined schedule, with one class being taught each week over a 12-week period.

-Assist the assessment team in completing, as needed, the post assessment summary report for each student.
+- Assist the post-assessment team by completing requirements for teacher feedback and student progress.
 Submit all completed reports to the Safe Life Project Program Manager.

 EDUCATION, TRAINING, AND EXPERIENCE: